Helping Rolls-Royce shape customers experience

 Above: Userflow diagram for Rolls-Royce sales rep.

-I was the sole designer on the project, responsible for visual design, information architecture, and prototyping.
+I was the sole designer, responsible for information architecture, visual design and prototyping.

 Above: Examples of desktop and mobile wireframes produced during development.